Parsley: Culinary

-Parsley seeds are also used in cooking, imparting a stronger parsley flavor than leaves.
+Parsley seeds are, by some people, used in cooking, imparting a stronger parsley flavor than leaves.
+However, seeds are toxic (containing high quantities of the compound apiol) and therefore their use should be avoided.

 Parsley, when consumed, is credited with neutralising odours associated with garlic in cooking.

 In central Europe, eastern Europe, and southern Europe, as well as in western Asia, many dishes are served with fresh green, chopped parsley sprinkled on top.
 In southern and central Europe, parsley is part of bouquet garni, a bundle of fresh herbs used as an ingredient in stocks, soups, and sauces.
 Freshly chopped green parsley is used as a topping for soups such as chicken soup, green salads, or salads such as salade Olivier, and on open sandwiches with cold cuts or pâtés.

 Persillade is a mixture of chopped garlic and chopped parsley in French cuisine.

+Parsley sauce is a cream sauce seasoned with parsley in British cuisine, with a variant called "liquor" served with a traditional pie and mash dish.

 Parsley is the main ingredient in Italian salsa verde, which is a mixed condiment of parsley, capers, anchovies, garlic, and sometimes bread, soaked in vinegar.
 It is an Italian custom to serve it with bollito misto or fish.
 Gremolata, a mixture of parsley, garlic, and lemon zest, is a traditional accompaniment to the Italian veal stew, ossobuco alla milanese.

 Root parsley is very common in Central, Eastern, and Southern European cuisines, where it is used as a snack or a vegetable in many soups, stews, and casseroles, and as ingredient for broth.